 Her combination of landscape, figure and mood created through mixed media techniques can be seen as a contemporary intepretation of Romanticism.
 The totem-like figures are as timeless as the land, sea and sky, merging the inner with the outer world.
 Frequently taking inspiration from the big wild skies of her native Yorkshire, she also spends time in both Cornwall and Cumbria, their different light and colour bringing variety to her palette, yet echoing the same poignant mood.

-Emma is represented by Silson Contemporary and Bils & Rye in Yorkshire, Eastwood Fine Art in Hampshire and The Linda Blackstone Gallery in London and Overseas.
-She participates regularly in a variety of exhibitions, or you can contact her to arrange a visit to her studio in York.
+Emma is represented by Silson Contemporary and Bils & Rye in Yorkshire, Eastwood Fine Art in Hampshire, Portside Gallery in Bristol and The Linda Blackstone Gallery in London and Overseas.
+She participates in a variety of exhibitions, or you can contact her to arrange a visit to her studio in York.
 In 2019 she was elected an exhibiting member of Leeds Fine Artists, one of the oldest and most prestigious arts organisations in the North of England.
 She was also awarded the Inspired By Gallery Supporters Prize at the inaugural North York Moors Art Awards.
 You can find her latest news on social media.